xiaoxiaozhu123/pyIClab/README.md

 detector = Detector('Detector')
 ```

-Assemble all the accessories and install the IC system.
+Connect all the accessories and install the IC system.
 I bet you have done it a lot.
 ```python
 valve.assemble(0, eluent)
 valve.assemble(1, column)